 - 1. The field layout will consist of a collection of tiles with a horizontal floor, a perimeter wall, and walls within the field. - 2.
-The field may be divided in up to three distinct areas with different types of walls for the robot to navigate around. - 3.
-All areas are connected to each other by a passage one standard tile in width.
-The floor of this passage will be marked by a colour.
+The field may be divided into three distinct areas with different types of walls for the robot to navigate around. - 3.
+All areas are connected by a passage of one standard tile in width.
+A color will mark the floor of this passage.